aspose-cells/Aspose.Cells-Products/cells/en/python-java/merger/merge-xml-to-xls/_index.md

 {{% blocks/products/pf/agp/content h2="Merge XML to XLS Using Python" %}}

-How to merge XML to XLS?
-With Aspose.Cells for Python library, you can easily merge XML to XLS programmatically with  a few lines of code.
-[Aspose.Cells for Python](https://pypi.org/project/aspose-cells) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
+How do I merge XML to XLS?
+With Aspose.Cells for Python via Java library, you can easily merge XML to XLS programmatically with  a few lines of code.
+[Aspose.Cells for Python via Java](https://pypi.org/project/aspose-cells) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.
-You may install Aspose.Cells for Python from <a href="https://pypi.org/project/aspose-cells/">pypi</a>, use command as: <code>$ pip install aspose-cells</code>.
+You may install Aspose.Cells for Python via Java from <a href="https://pypi.org/project/aspose-cells/">pypi</a>, use command as: <code>$ pip install aspose-cells</code>.

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="Merge XML to XLS in Python Online for Free" %}}

-The following example demonstrates how to merge XML to XLS in Python.
+The following example demonstrates how to merge XML to XLS in Aspose.Cells for Python via Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XML to XLS.
 Upload your files, call Workbook.Combine method for merging files, and then save it to XLS file.
 If you develop code in Python, this will be simpler than it sounds.
 See Python example that merges XML to XLS.